How Professional Breeders Manage Client Relationships

 A folder per client with contracts and paperwork.
 Good for documents.
 Terrible for tracking communication or accessing information when you're not home.

-Business CRM designed for sales, not breeding programs.
+Business software designed for sales teams, not breeding programs.
 It doesn't understand litters, waitlists, or the specific workflows breeders need.

 Memory